nullpainter/sanchez/README.md

   -m, --mask          Optional path to mask image

   -o, --output        Required.
-Path to output file
+Path to output file.
+JPEG and PNG are supported

   -t, --tint          (Default: 5ebfff) Tint to apply to satellite image